nmarchet/New-Frontier/content/9-Game Log/02-beast-of-the-tall-grasses.md

 - The group emerges and follows the Syndicate agents at a distance.
 - The agents make their way along the swampy neck to about where Old Tom said he saw the beast.
 - There's an awful smell of rot and excrement.
 The group begins to notice scraps of animal bones and rotting flesh scattered around the ground.
-- Himari steps into a large puddle and realizes it's actually a footprint.
+- Himari steps into a large puddle and realizes it's actually an enormous footprint.
 - Erastis notices someone coming up behind them.
 - The group takes cover behind some nearby trees and among the marsh grasses.
 - Three more Syndicate agents pass by wielding a shotgun, a rifle and a revolver.
 They are moving slowly and very obviously looking for the group.
 But they pass the group by without noticing them.